-Dahi Chutney is a spicy green Indian condiment that goes very well with any snack or appetizer.
-It is easy to make tastes delicious.
+Dahi Chutney or Yogurt Mint Dip is a spicy green Indian condiment that goes very well with any snack or appetizer.
+It is easy to make and tastes delicious.
 Here is how to make it.

 What is Dahi Chutney?

-Coriander and mint leaves add a freshness, green chillies adds a spicy taste and chaat masala, lemon juice gives it a tangy twist.
+Coriander and mint leaves add freshness, green chilies add a spicy taste, and chaat masala, lemon juice gives it a tangy twist.

 Add all the ingredients in a blender and blend to make smooth chutney.